LimeChain/hashport-validator/docs/integration.md

 **receiver** | The Account/Address to receive the native representation of the wrapped asset.
 If the transfer is to Hedera, the receiver must be encoded in the SDK `hedera.AccountID.toBytes()` protobuf format.

 ### Step 2.
 Find the corresponding transaction
- can query the Validator API in order to get information on the Bridge transfer using the EVM `TX Hash` and the `logIndex` of the `burn` event that is emitted as part of the `burn` / `burnWithPermit` transactions.

     GET {validator_url}/api/v1/transfers/{burn_erc721_id}

 where `burn_erc721_id` is constructed in the following format: `{transactionHash}-{eventLogIndex}`